hoangfitus/student-management/README.md

-# Student Management Web Application
+# Student Management Web Application - Version 2.0

 This is a lightweight web application built with TypeScript, React, and SQLite for managing a list of students.
-The app allows users to add, delete, update, and search for students.
-Data is persisted in an SQLite database stored locally, and the app supports exporting student data as an Excel file.
+Version 2.0 introduces significant enhancements over the previous version, including advanced category management, extended search capabilities, sample data import, logging mechanisms, and version display.

-## Features
+## New Features in Version 2.0

+- **Category Management:**
+  - **Rename and Add New Categories:** Manage Faculty, Student Status, and Program via a dedicated modal.
+  - **Automatic Update:** When a category is renamed, all related student records update automatically via triggers to ensure data consistency.
+- **Extended Search:**
+  - Filter students by Faculty and search by MSSV or Name.
+- **Data Import/Export Enhancements:**
+  - **Excel Import/Export:** Improved handling for dates and phone numbers, with proper formatting (dates displayed as dd/mm/yyyy and phone numbers retaining leading zeros).
+  - **Sample Data Import:** Easily import sample student data from a provided sample file (`sample/sample.xlsx`) by clicking a dedicated button.
+- **Logging Mechanism:**
+  - Integrated logging using Winston for troubleshooting production issues and audit purposes.
+All logs are stored in the `logs/` folder.
-- **Add, Edit, Delete, and Search Students**
+- **Version and Build Date Display:**
-- **Pagination and Dynamic Display Count:** Choose to display 5, 10, or 15 students per page.
-- **Export Data:** Save student data as an Excel file.
-- **SQLite Database Integration:** Data persistence on the user's local machine.
+  - The application footer displays the current version and build date (auto-generated during build).

 ## Screenshots